Transformers · OrevateAI

 • Shorts: 5-7 pairs (quick-drying material is ideal)

-• Pants: 2-3 pairs (for cooler evenings or hiking)
+• Pants: 2-3 pairs (for cooler evenings, hiking, or insect protection)

 • Sweatshirt/Fleece Jacket: 1-2 (for chilly nights)